alessio-palumbo/hikari/README.md

 Inside the TUI:

+- Navigate list with up/down or k/j

 - Press i to inspect a device
 - Press enter/e to select a device/command/parameter

-* Press enter/e to send a simple command (e.g, on/off)
+* Press s to send a command (e.g, on/off)

-- Press a after editing parameters to apply and send the command
+- Press enter/e to edit a parameter
-- Press esc/b to go back
+- Press left arrow/h to go back

-* Press / to filter a device by name, group, location
+* Press / to filter a device by name, group, location and confirm with enter/e
 * Press q to quit

 ---